jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 You might say, that all the references to object D could also have been connected to just a single circle on the highest level of containment, instead of creating *two* extra circles.
 But by creating an extra imaginary reference, nodes are displayed at all points at which there is a larger whole, that contains multiple references to the same object.

-To find the symbol, that represents the actual object, you have to follow the reference lines upward in the hierarchy.
+To find the symbol, that represents the actual object, you might follow the reference lines upward in the hierarchy.
 The reference to D on the highest level represents the object itself:

 ![](images/3.%20Automatic%20Containment.010.png)